Install the extension

 We recommend using the ZIP version from the GitHub release when available.
 It lets us ship the most complete build, including features that browser stores do not always allow.

-Short, practical feedback from people using the Skool downloader in real workflows.
+Short, practical feedback from people using this downloader in real workflows.

 Mariah Keene